-Gains and losses may be measured with respect to the present value of benefits, the accrued liability, or the normal cost percentage.
-The gain and loss analyses with each valuation are conducted with respect to the normal cost percentage in order to measure the impact on the contribution rate.
+Gains and losses may be measured with respect to the present value of benefits, the accrued liability, or the contribution rate.
+The gain and loss analyses with each valuation are conducted with respect to the normal cost percentage and the unfunded accrued liability amortization percentage in order to measure the impact on the contribution rate.